How to Choose the Best Dog Food

 Small differences in food formulations can also help.
 For instance, large breed dog foods tend to have larger biscuits, which in turn encourages slower eating.

 If you have a greedy guzzler, who seems to inhale their food, you could look at a slow feeder dog bowl.
 Specially designed slow feeder bowls can encourage the greediest of dogs to eat at a slower pace and can engage them at mealtimes for up to 10 x longer than standard bowls.
-We review the best slow feeders on the UK market which claim to engage dogs at mealtimes.

 The truth is that as your dog gets older, they’ll become less active.
 They need more rest and recuperation whilst any health conditions can further influence their diet.